Reviews You Can Rely On

 Credit: Jon Oleson

-Wool insulates when wet and dry more effectively than other synthetic materials like nylon or polyester, giving our highest-scoring socks more warmth and a much wider range of thermoregulation.
+When wet or dry, wool insulates more effectively than synthetic materials like nylon or polyester.
+Incorporating this material gives our highest-scoring socks more warmth overall and accounts for the broad range of thermoregulation results we saw among the tested products.
 The Danish Endurance Unisex Merino is an example of a Merino wool synthetic blend that isn't as warm as the socks mentioned above.
-This is because it integrates only 30% Merino wool among other synthetic materials, whereas the other options mentioned offer between 74% and 80% Merino wool in their construction, along with thicker materials.
+This is due to the material ratio, which integrates only 38% Merino wool among other synthetic materials, whereas the other options mentioned offer between 74% and 79% Merino wool in their construction, along with thicker materials.

 hiking socks - we pitted rei's merino wool expedition socks (left) against...